juananpe/ikastenbot/README.md

 5. Import `setUpDatabase.sql` file with
     `mysql -u USER -p DATABASE < setUpDatabase.sql`.

-# Configuration for production mode
+## For production
 1. Set [environment variables][2] that match `.env.dist` file.
 2. Point the web server to the `public/` directory of this project.
 3. Repeat steps from `3.` to `5.` from the previous section in the production server.

-# `set.php` and `unset.php`
-These files are located under `src/Utils`, and will allow you to set or unset the webhook for the Telegram API.
-Execute them with `php` as follows:

-`php src/Utils/set.php` or `php src/Utils/unset.php`

-# `hook.php`
-The `hook.php` file was renamed to `index.php` under the `public/` directory.
-This was done to follow the [front controller pattern][3].

-# Setting up cron jobs to remind users about their milestones
+## Setting up cron jobs to remind users about their milestones
 In order to notify users whenever their planned milestones are close, a cron job can be set to achieve this. `LaunchMilestoneReminderService.php` deals with obtaining the proper milestones from the database and sending reminders to the